 We made two sets of direct state estimates with 2002 MEPS-HC data for the 30 largest states.
-The first set was produced using standard nationally post stratified weights and the second used weights post stratified within each of the largest states.
-Each set of estimates included estimates for 6 types of expenditures and 3 measures, an estimate for total expenditures and estimates for conditional mean expenditure per person with an expenditure and for the percent of persons with an expenditure.
-After this, estimates for the same 6 types of expenditures were made for the mean and the percent with an expenditure using a biased small area technique where strength was borrowed for state estimates from data for the entire region.
+The first set was produced using standard nationally post-stratified weights, and the second used weights post-stratified within each of the largest states.
+Each set of estimates included estimates for six types of expenditures and three measures, an estimate for total expenditures, and estimates for conditional mean expenditure per person with an expenditure and for the percentage of persons with an expenditure.
+After this, estimates for the same six types of expenditures were made for the mean and the percentage with an expenditure using a small area technique where strength was borrowed for state estimates from data for the Census Division.
 Several patterns of information surfaced:

-- Estimates decreased in quality as the population size of the state decreased and the number of PSU's decreased. - The best estimates in any group were for percent of persons who had expenditures.
-Estimates of error for the conditional mean expenditure and total expenditures were correlated with the percents of persons who had the expenditure, i.e., sample size used. - Overall, the relative errors of the estimates were best for the small area technique and worst based on the Nationally stratified weights. - One can make estimates for the 20 largest states for the more common expenditures with the state post stratified weights, and one can generally make improved estimates with the small area technique for each state for all the expenditure types tested.
+- Estimates decreased in quality as the population size of the state decreased and the number of PSUs decreased. - The best estimates in any group were for the percentage of persons who had expenditures.
+Estimates of error for the conditional mean expenditure and total expenditures were correlated with the percentage of persons who had the expenditure, i.e., sample size used. - Overall, the relative errors of the estimates were best for the small area technique and worst based on the nationally stratified weights. - One can make estimates for the 20 largest states for the more common expenditures with the state post-stratified weights, and one can generally make improved estimates with the small area technique for each state for all the expenditure types tested.

 The research was very successful and confirms the feasibility for making state estimates with the MEPS-HC to help inform health policy decisions at the state level.
-Given these results, it seems that estimates could be produced for additional survey variables at the State level for the 20 largest States.
-Efforts should be focused on items which affect a large enough portion of the population, so that enough sample is available to produce estimates with acceptable quality.
-Among the items that might be considered are expenditures for obese and overweight persons, persons with private health insurance or persons without health insurance, all subsets which might have a large enough sample to produce reliable estimates.
+Given these results, it seems that estimates could be produced for additional survey variables at the state level for the 20 largest states.
+Whenever possible, the method used should be the small area technique.
+Efforts should be focused on items that affect a large enough portion of the population so that enough sample is available to produce estimates with acceptable quality.
+Among the items that might be considered are expenditures for obese and overweight persons, persons with private health insurance or persons without health insurance, all subsets that might have a large enough sample to produce reliable estimates.

-Given the simplicity of the process and that development of state stratified weights and software to produce these estimates have been completed, additional estimates can and should be produced and assessed to determine how many state level estimates can be produced on a regular basis in the future.
+Given the simplicity of the process and that development of state stratified weights and software to produce these estimates have been completed, additional estimates can and should be produced and assessed to determine how many state-level estimates can be produced on a regular basis in the future.